shhossain/computer_science/.github/pull_request_template.md

 ## Proposed changes

 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
-Your PR title can be also used in here.
+Your PR title can be also used here.

 ## Types of changes